ROY HOWAT'S DEBUSSY EDITIONS

 View on amazon.com, amazon.co.uk.

-These go far beyond other editions in their fidelity to and range of sources used.
-The first page of the first Prelude alone supplies four chords absent in all other editions, the fourth Prelude supplies a bar missing in earlier editions, and a few editorial suggestions are shown in analogous places in some other Preludes, in ways that no other edition does.
+These go far beyond other urtext editions in their fidelity to and range of sources used (forgive any immodesty, but it's true).
+The first page of the first Prelude alone supplies four chords absent in all other editions, the fourth Prelude restores a bar missing in earlier editions, and various other Preludes show related editorial suggestions (unique to this edition).
 The edition also pays exceptionally close attention to Debussy's manuscript stemming and placing of dynamics, sometimes departing from standard typesetting rules when Debussy's manuscript layout graphically conveys the music's polyphonic and structural lines.
 The consistent bass downstems throughout the Image 'Mouvement' are a particularly graphic example, as is the meticulous placing of dynamics against specific voices in the Prelude 'Des pas sur la neige'.
-Perhaps the most telling correction of all is that of tempo and metre equivalence in 'La Catdrale engloutie', crucially clarifying the piece's rhythmic and architectural coherence.
+Probably the most telling single correction is that of tempo and metric equivalence in 'La Cathédrale engloutie', crucially assuring the piece's rhythmic flow and architectural coherence.

 'Howat's editorial work throughout is meticulous in the extreme...
 As Howat is equally renowned as an interpreter with an encyclopædic knowledge of the minutiae of Debussy's piano music and as a musicologist/analyst, he represents an ideal editor for this series.'
 Robert Orledge, The Musical Times.